Shops in 2007

 Nicolas opened in the former Oddbins

-Olan Mills Photographic Studio is under offer
+Olan Mills Photographic Studio was under offer

 Oxonian Travel moved to Wantage on 7 November 2007